floralsea/dd2480-lab3/report.md

 What are your main take-aways from this project?
 What did you learn?

 Is there something special you want to mention here?

+We've mentioned above that JaCoCo does not register exception-based branches as covered unless add additional debug code, even when unit tests execute them.
+This issue was observed in our debugging process, where test cases successfully triggered exception paths, but JaCoCo’s report still marked them as uncovered.
+While our DIY tool explicitly logs branch execution, including those leading to throw statements, it ensures complete branch tracking, making it more accurate for measuring exception-handling coverage.
+We found limitations of industry-standard tools in our practice and we could improve it based on the current issues.
+Also, through this process, we have gained a deeper understanding of coverage limitations in existing tools and have enhanced our ability to design and implement a more customized and effective testing framework.